dask/dask-mpi/docs/source/install.rst

 Installing
 ==========

-You can install dask-mpi with ``pip``, ``conda``, or by installing from source.
+You can install Dask-MPI with ``pip``, ``conda``, or by installing from source.

 Pip
 ---

-Pip can be used to install both dask-mpi and its dependencies (e.g. dask, distributed,  NumPy, Pandas, etc.) that are necessary for different workloads.::
+Pip can be used to install both Dask-MPI and its dependencies (e.g. dask, distributed,  NumPy, Pandas, etc.) that are necessary for different workloads.::